 Dental Bruxism Treatment

-TMD related issues such as bruxism is becoming an ever increasing issue in the UK.
+TMD related issues such as bruxism (tooth grinding) is becoming an ever increasing issue in the UK.

 Botulinum Toxin injections (more commonly referred to as ‘Botox’) for the forehead and around the eyes are our most popular aesthetic treatments.
-However, Dr Khanna has developed ways to also treat TMD related issues with ‘Botox’ injections.
+However, Dr Khanna has developed ways to also treat TMD related issues such as bruxism with ‘Botox’ injections.

 By specifically targeting certain muscles in the jaw muscles we are able to relax them, correct any asymmetry and even slim the face.
 (Learn more)